HSnils/page-warning-extension/README.md

 ## How to install

-Currently the extention is not added to the store and as such we have to install it manually
+### Download from chrome webstore

+Extension is available for download from the chrome webstore here: https://chrome.google.com/webstore/detail/page-warnings/lieobcgcghdpdbomlcodkcbmnhhjhcih

+### Build and install manually

 1. Clone the repository
 1. Go to directory where you cloned